n8chan/Project-Management/FINAL PAPERS/Kinza_Chouhdry.md

 From the start, MoodMate was shaped by community input.
 Through interviews, surveys, and usability testing with a diverse group of college students, the project collected ongoing feedback at each stage.
 This feedback influenced feature selection, UI improvements, and emotional tone.

-Participation was not limited to design—it extended into reflection.
 Testers shared what they needed most from a mental health tool.
 Some wanted reminders.
 Others valued affirmations.
 Some preferred quick access, while others prioritized customization.
 MoodMate’s final feature set emerged directly from this dialogue.

 The Figma prototype reflects this participatory spirit.
 It invites future users and developers to explore, critique, and build upon the design.
 By prioritizing clarity, accessibility, and inclusivity, the app removes barriers to contribution—even without a background in software development.